Search

 Residential care

-This is most common when children stay in large groups with other children.
+This is most common when children stay in groups with other children.
 The young person will be assigned a key worker who will meet with the young person on a regular basis.
 There will usually be a team to supervise the children throughout the day and night.

 Will parents have to pay if a young person is accommodated by children’s services?